Spacetime Studios: Spacetime Engine

-The Spacetime Engine allows a cross-platform (iOS, Android, Windows, OS X, Linux, PC) play across a wide range of radio-transmission technologies (edge, 3g, 4g, Wi-Fi) across a wide range of device specifications and types, allowing effective performance data communication between the client and server, e.g. consistently <1kbit/s.
+The Spacetime Engine allows a cross-platform (iOS, Android, Windows, OS X, Linux, PC) play across a wide range of radio-transmission technologies (edge, 3g, 4g, Wi-Fi) across a wide range of device specifications and types, allowing effective performance data communication between the client and server, e.g. consistently <1 kbit/s.
 It allows rapid delivery of updates (in addition & external to Apple app store approval process), resulting in such statistic as updating Pocket Legends MMO on average 2 times daily with over 200 updates over a 12-month period.
 "We can do that because that's our engine, and we know that we can release stable content.
 People ask how much we test the content, and sometimes not that much.
 But we know it's going to be stable, it's not going to break the servers.
 It might be off balance, but we release it, put up a feedback thread..." ~ Gary Gattis at GDC 2010.